 Myth #1 – Websites can benefit from inter-linking

-Part of a site’s rank comes from its popularity on the web – from other websites linking back to your site.
+Part of a dental website’s rank comes from its popularity on the web – from other websites linking back to your site.
 An old strategy used to be to include a “Links” page on a dental site, filled with links to and from other dental practices.
 It’s easy, and frankly lazy, so Google has identified sites that do it and completely discounted those links.
 If your site still includes this practice, it’s time for an upgrade.

 Myth #2 – It’s okay to pay for links into my site